 Since 2014, Social Lab has been conducting a longitudinal study of a panel of up to 5,000 households, or up to 10,000 individuals, representative of the Singapore population.
 The study will track changes in the lives of the same people over time.
 The purpose is to measure family dynamics, societal values and attitudes relevant to national identity and social mobility over an extended period.

-Waves 1 to 4 of data collection have been completed.
-Wave 5 of data collection will begin in 2019.
+Waves 1 to 5 of data collection have been completed.

 Information on the SPSSD

 - How was I chosen for this Study?

 - What do I have to do for this Study?

 - How long will the interview take?

 - Can I refuse to take part in this Study?

 - Where will the interview be conducted?

 - Will I be paid for participating in this Study?